-So last year I used some wire coat hangers out to fashioned a device to hang the Christmas lights on the pillars.
+So last year I used some wire coat hangers to fashion a device to hang the Christmas lights on the pillars.

 I bent the hangers into loops every few inches to act as hooks.
 I laid them on either side of the back of the columns and then wrapped a string around the top of the pillar to basically tie the hangers to the back of the pillar.
 Then I looped the light strings back and forth across the front so I didn’t have to pass them through the small space in the back.